If you think social media is the most powerful tool to generate more leads, you’re probably right.

 Make more of the connections you already have.
 LinkedIn Sales Navigator helps you get a list of LinkedIn profiles, Twitter handles, Skype accounts and other tools associated with email addresses in your Gmail contacts.
 Then you can align the lists and send personalized LinkedIn invitations from your inbox.

 Be organic.
 You don’t have to buy or build lists (on the individual level, anyway).
-Take minutes every day to click the “connect” button on the “People You May Know” list that LinkedIn posts in your feed.
+Take a few minutes every day to click the “connect” button on the “People You May Know” list that LinkedIn posts in your feed.
 Add personal notes to each “connect” opportunity to increase the likelihood that those 2nd and 3rd connections will become 1st.
 Caveat: Only connect with people you know or share a mutual connection because if you pretend to know someone, you’ll annoy people and more likely lose leads.

 Join and participate in groups.
 You can more easily target people who are like your current customers, in your industry or have an interest in your products or services by being part of groups they are.
 Get involved in the groups by sharing insight and offering valuable information – but not selling.